 As the years passed Manuel Aguillon became set and guarded in his families' art.
 Being selective and discreet in choosing students, he would only teach those who he found had high moral standards.
 So upon his passing away on January 8, 1991, only a hand full of students are known to exist that has the knowledge of Aguillon Arnis.

 Passing away in 1991 Grandmaster Manuel Molina Aguillon Sr. his qualified instructors in the Philippines taught as he did in an informal atmosphere, taking few students and maintaining the high standards which Pundador promulgated and believed in.

 Pundador wife Consolacion Mata Aguillon passed away in 1995.
-They have left behind their four daughters (Nenita M. Aguillon and Conchita A Macabenta - living at the family home in San Miguel) (Rosalinda M. Aguillon - residing in Saudi Arabia), (Perlita A. Evangelista - deceased 20120 and one son (Manuel M. Agullon Jr. - resides in San Diego, CA).
+They have left behind their four daughters (Conchita A Macabenta - deceased 2015) (Nenita M. Aguillon lives at the family home in San Miguel) (Rosalinda M. Aguillon - residing in Saudi Arabia), (Perlita A. Evangelista - deceased 2012) and one son (Manuel M. Agullon Jr. - resides in San Diego, CA).

 Punong Guro Dowd returned to the Philippines in 2004 for a visit with the Aguillon family and learned that the other instructors that were personally taught by their father had passed away during the years.
 And he is the only original student left that was taught by their father Pundador Manuel Aguillon.

 Named by his surviving family members as the most senior student of the Arnis Balite system; Punong Guro Steven K. Dowd has been appointed by the family to carry on their father's art and philosophies until a family representative can learn the art and take the art back into the family.